-- 5. As regards detection orders concerning the dissemination of known child sexual abuse material, the significant risk referred to in paragraph 4, first subparagraph, point (a), shall be deemed to exist where the following conditions are met: - (a) it is likely, there are objective indications that, despite any mitigation measures that the provider may have taken or will take, that there is a genuine and present or foreseeable risk, that the service or parts or components of the service is or will be used, to an appreciable extent for the dissemination of known child sexual abuse material; - (b) there is evidence of the service, or of a comparable service if the service has not yet been offered in the Union at the date of the request for the issuance of the detection order, having been used in the past 12 months and to an appreciable extent for the dissemination of known child sexual abuse material. - 6.
-As regards detection orders concerning the dissemination of new child sexual abuse material, the significant risk referred to in paragraph 4, first subparagraph, point (a), shall be deemed to exist where the following conditions are met: - (a) it is likely, there are objective indications that, despite any mitigation measures that the provider may have has taken or will take, that there is a genuine and present or foreseeable risk that the service or parts or components of the service is or will be used, to an appreciable extent for the dissemination of new child sexual abuse material; - (b) there is evidence of the service, or of a comparable service if the service has not yet been offered in the Union at the date of the request for the issuance of the detection order, having been used in the past 12 months and to an appreciable extent, for the dissemination of new child sexual abuse material; - (c) for services other than those enabling the live transmission of pornographic performances as defined in Article 2, point (e), of Directive 2011/93/EU: - (1) a detection order concerning the dissemination of known child sexual abuse material has been issued in respect of the service; - (2) the provider submitted a significant number of reports concerning known child sexual abuse material, detected through the measures taken to execute the detection order referred to in point (1), pursuant to Article 12. - 7.
-As regards detection orders concerning the solicitation of children, the significant risk referred to in paragraph 4, first subparagraph, point (a), shall be deemed to exist where the following conditions are met: - (a) the provider qualifies as a provider of interpersonal communications services excluding such services consisting of real-time audio communications; - (b) it is likely, there are objective indications that, despite any mitigation measures that the provider may have has taken or will take, that there is a genuine and present or foreseeable risk that the service or parts or components of the service is or will be used, to an appreciable extent for the solicitation of children;
+- 5. As regards detection orders concerning the dissemination of known child sexual abuse material, the significant risk referred to in paragraph 4, first subparagraph, point (a), shall be deemed to exist where the following conditions are met: - (a) it is likely, there are objective indications that, despite any mitigation measures that the provider may have taken or will take, that the service or parts or components of the high-risk service is used, to an appreciable extent for the dissemination of known child sexual abuse material; - (b) there is evidence of the service, or of a comparable service if the service has not yet been offered in the Union at the date of the request for the issuance of the detection order, having been used in the past 12 months and to an appreciable extent for the dissemination of known child sexual abuse material. - 6.
+As regards detection orders concerning the dissemination of new child sexual abuse material, the significant risk referred to in paragraph 4, first subparagraph, point (a), shall be deemed to exist where the following conditions are met: - (a) it is likely, there are objective indications that, despite any mitigation measures that the provider may have taken or will take, that the service or parts or components of the high-risk service is used, to an appreciable extent for the dissemination of new child sexual abuse material: - (b) there is evidence of the service, or of a comparable service if the service has not yet been offered in the Union at the date of the request for the issuance of the detection order, having been used in the past 12 months and to an appreciable extent, for the dissemination of new child sexual abuse material; - (c) for services other than those enabling the live transmission of pornographic performances as defined in Article 2, point (e), of Directive 2011/93/EU: - (1) a detection order concerning the dissemination of known child sexual abuse material has been issued in respect of the service; - (2) the provider submitted a significant number of reports concerning known child sexual abuse material, detected through the measures taken to execute the detection order referred to in point (1), pursuant to Article 12. - 6a.
+Providers of hosting services and providers of interpersonal communications services shall carry out the detection orders concerning the dissemination of new child sexual abuse material in a way that the material is reported in accordance with Articles 12 and 13 under the conditions outlined in sub-paragraphs 2 to 4.